AGTHARN/PMMP-Optimizations/docs/SOMEWHAT_RELIABLE.md

 - **Safe** [❓]

 ### ➡️ Secondary Ticking System
-Based on PMMP's server ticking system, specific operation such as world ticking, explosions or set/destroyed blocks can be put in a respective queue.
+Based on PMMP's server ticking system, specific operation such as world ticking, explosions, set/destroyed blocks, movement updates or entity ticking can be put in a respective queue.

 This system restricts the number of actions that can be performed per tick, which is a great way to avoid lag as it slows down the actions.